pnbruckner/ha-sun2/info.md

 Creates sensors that provide information about various sun related events.

-For now configuration is done strictly in YAML.
-Created entities will appear on the Entities page in the UI.
+For now configuration is done strictly in YAML, although there will be corresponding entries on the Integrations, Devices and Entities pages.
-There will be no entries on the Integrations page in the UI.